ABI-Software/ABIBook/tutorials/embc13/scenario1/opencor.rst

    :align: center
    :width: 80%

 This will bring up the :guilabel:`hg add` dialog box, showing the files which can be added (in this case only the ``n62.cellml`` file is available and it is selected by default).
-Clicking the :guilabel:`Add` button (2) will inform Mercurial that you want to add the selected file(s) to the workspace.
+Clicking the :guilabel:`Add` button (2) will inform Mercurial that you want to add the selected file to the workspace.

 .. figure:: images/addModel-2.png
    :align: center
    :width: 80%

-In windows explorer you will see the file icon for the ``n62.cellml`` model now overlaid with the Mercurial **+** icon (3) to indicate that you have added the file but not yet committed it to the workspace.
+In Windows Explorer, you will see the file icon for the ``n62.cellml`` model now overlaid with the Mercurial **+** icon (3) to indicate that you have added the file but not yet committed it to the workspace.

 .. figure:: images/addModel-3.png
    :align: center